 At Common Roots, we integrate advanced techniques like dry needling, trigger point therapy, motor points, and electroacupuncture to deliver effective, results driven pain relief.
 These methods are especially powerful for treating muscle tension, sports injuries, and chronic pain conditions.

-By blending modern dry needling- trigger point release with time tested Chinese medicine and acupuncture principles, each session is tailored to relieve pain at its source while supporting your body’s natural healing response.
-Whether you’re dealing with back pain, migraines, or tight shoulders, this integrated approach can help you feel better, faster.
+By blending modern dry needling, or trigger point therapy with time tested Chinese medicine and acupuncture principles, I tailor each session to relieve pain at its source while supporting your body’s natural healing response.

 How Dry Needling Works